-About me and my approaches to practice:
+About me and my approach:

 As I welcome you to become a patient in my practice, it is important for me to help you become familiar with my treatment approach and some of my basic practice principles.
 Having a small practice has many advantages, but also comes with some limitations and it is important for both of us to have a clear understanding of how my practice operates, so we can embark on a successful relationship and engage in meaningful treatment for you.
 After reviewing office policies, you will be asked to sign that you have reviewed this document.